DataBiosphere/biocore-data-model/content/README.md

 source venv/bin/activate
 pip install linkml`

 OPTIONAL: There are lots of command line tools and files being generated here, if you don't completely love the command line you might consider using VSCODE (by Microsoft corporation (if you don't already)) for both the file browser and the terminal interactions, along with extensions for viewing TTL ontology and YAML data model files.
-It is a very fine software that will do everything we need here.

 Test installation: